 What happens when I create a script using AI?

 As with any other script, it will appear in the My Scripts tab on the Scripts page.
-From here, it can be edited, shared with the Shared Script Library, or deleted.
-And of course, it can be applied to IT automation profiles and threshold profiles.
+From here, it can be edited, shared with the Shared Script Library, enabled for Copilot and Autopilot, or deleted.
+And of course, it can be assigned to automation profiles and threshold profiles.

 via the script generator